 Another major problem for SMBs is the budget.
 An enterprise or a specialized team can usually offer security experts much better wages and extras.
 And it’s no wonder that young enthusiasts are picky – they are on the winning end, they are the ones being fought for.

-In the end, many SMBs end up with administrators or general IT teams taking on the security role.
+In the end, many SMBs end up with administrators or general IT teams taking on the IT security role.
 Even if they manage to get a security professional onboard, that professional becomes a jack of all trades, often burning out and leaving early, seeking a different career path.

-Another major problem associated with the cybersecurity posture for SMBs is the lack of cybersecurity awareness and believing in myths, especially in the case of top managers and executives.
+Another major problem associated with the cybersecurity posture for SMBs is the lack of cybersecurity awareness and belief in myths, especially in the case of top managers and executives.
 This often leads to security being pushed back and being treated as a minor issue with budgets focused on the development and direct profits.
 Even if SMB owners and top managers realize that there is a major security risk, they are often ready to accept that risk due to the challenges associated with having it mitigated, for example, the challenge of finding personnel, as described above.

 1. “We don’t need to know about security because we hired an expert”